 It is the practice of farming or raising of crops and other livestock without using any inorganic chemical fertilizers, pesticides or any other genetically modified organisms.
 With organic farming, the productivity of the farming fields is enhanced along with economic growth, thus promising a sustainable environment.
-Nowadays, farmers are aware of the harmful and toxic effect of fertilizers and other cop protecting chemicals used.
+Nowadays, farmers are aware of the harmful and toxic effect of fertilizers and other chemicals used.
 As a result, they started to rely on organic farming.
-It has many benefits over the other practices.
+It has many benefits over other practices.
 They are eco-friendly and help to reduce the soil infertility and soil erosion issues.
 It enhances the organic productivity which promotes a healthy lifestyle

 Types of Organic Farming

 Organic farming is primarily of two types, namely:

 - Pure organic farming

 Pure organic farming involves avoiding all artificial chemicals.
 Every fertilizer and pesticide that are used are derived from completely natural sources such as blood meal or bone meal.